Technical talent begets creative ability

 Whilst looking at the Kafka serialisation format I had an idea:

-• use the key of a kafka message to represent resource identity, in this case a URL
+of a kafka message to represent resource identity, in this case a URL - use the

 As long as the records are persistent I now have an indexable-by-epoch time version control system.
 Now that I have an internal, temporal VCS and don't need to build one I can use them to track political fallout.
 That looks something like: